Choosing the best hearing aids for seniors: Tips & advice

 What are the best hearing aids for seniors?

-Finding hearing aids for seniors typically start with speaking to a specialist and getting a full hearing test.
+Finding hearing aids for seniors typically starts with speaking to a hearing care specialist and getting a full hearing test.
 That’s the baseline for determining the specifics of your hearing loss.
-Beyond that, it’s crucial to have a frank conversation with your provider about what you want to get from your hearing aids, as well as all the activities, habits and events that make up your life.
+Beyond that, it’s crucial to have a frank conversation with your hearing care professional (HCP) about your lifestyle, as well as all the activitieshabits and events that make up your life.
 (Having a loved one who knows your hearing join that conversation is also a very good idea!)

-Presbycusis is a general term for hearing loss, and it doesn’t indicate the severity.
-So, the best hearing aid for presbycusis will depend on your specific case.
-For people with mild-to-moderate presbycusis, RIC (receiver-in-canal) or ITE (in-the-ear) models are both reliable options.
-BTE (behind-the-ear) models are generally better for more severe hearing loss—keep reading for more specifics about them.
+Presbycusis is a general term for a type of hearing loss, and it doesn’t indicate the severity.
+So, the best hearing aid for presbycusis will depend on your degree of hearing loss.
+For people with mild-to-moderate hearing loss, RIC or ITE models are both reliable options.
+BTE models are generally better for more severe or profound hearing loss.

 For seniors dealing with the condition, the best hearing aid for tinnitus has specifically designed modes or functions that address it.
 Hearing aids are powerful tools to help with tinnitus, whether you have hearing loss or not, as they can help amplify the sounds around you enough to override the frustrating ringing in your ears.

-Miracle-Ear has multiple models with tinnitus modes, so you can choose the style that you like best and get relief no matter what.
-Simply mention to your hearing care professional that you experience tinnitus, and they’ll ensure that any models you discuss have a tinnitus mitigation function.
+Miracle-Ear has multiple models with tinnitus modes, so you can choose the style that you like best and that may provide tinnitus relief.
+Simply mention to your HCP that you experience tinnitus, and they’ll ensure that any models you discuss have functions to possibly assist with tinnitus.

 The size of BTEs also means there’s room for additional features like rechargeable batteries and direct audio streaming technologies.
 Having severe hearing loss doesn’t mean missing out on convenient features of other hearing aids—with Miracle-Ear’s BTE models, you can get everything you want in one package.